 Your admission decision will be mailed from the College on Dec.
-15 (Early Decision I) or Jan.
-15 (Early Decision II).
-At that time, three decisions may be issued: an acceptance, a refusal, or a deferral.
+15. At that time, three decisions may be issued: an acceptance, a refusal, or a deferral.
 Accepted students must submit an enrollment deposit of \$250 by Jan.
-15 (Early Decision I) or Feb.
-15 (Early Decision II).
-The enrollment deposit includes a \$150 matriculation deposit, which may be refunded after graduation or upon voluntary withdrawal from the College after matriculation, and a non-refundable matriculation fee of \$100.
-Deferred students will be considered for admission with Regular Decision applicants and notified of their admission status on Feb.
-20.
+15. The enrollment deposit includes a \$150 matriculation deposit, which may be refunded after graduation or upon voluntary withdrawal from the College after matriculation, and a non-refundable matriculation fee of \$100.
+Deferred students will be considered for admission with Regular Decision applicants and notified after receiving first-semester high school grades.